Circuit-Overtime/imagia/README.md

 ## Key Features
 - **Text-to-Image Generation:**
-  Simply type a description, and our advanced AI instantly creates beautiful images that perfectly capture your vision.
+  Simply type a prompt, and our advanced AI instantly creates beautiful images that perfectly capture your vision.

 - **Prompt Pimping:**
   If your prompt isn’t detailed enough for optimal image generation, our system automatically refines and enhances it, ensuring you always get the best results.